Family & Medical Leave Act

 Last modified: 11/07/2019

 If an employee is on a paid leave, UWL will continue to pay its share of health insurance premiums.
 If an employee is on an unpaid leave, UWL will continue to pay its share of health insurance premiums for up to 3 months.
-The employee will be responsible for his or her portion of premiums.
+The employee will be responsible for their portion of premiums.
 Additional information regarding benefits is available online at: https://www.wisconsin.edu/ohrwd/benefits/leave/fmla/

 Yes.
-Concerns about actions of a department chair should be directed to the dean.
-If your concern involves actions at the level of the dean, you should discuss your concerns with the Provost as soon as possible following the contested decision.
-Human Resources can also provide support if you feel you would need an accommodation and help you with what type of medical information you would need to share.
+Concerns about actions of a Department Chair should be directed to the Dean.
+If your concern involves actions at the level of the Dean, you should discuss your concerns with the Provost as soon as possible following the contested decision.
+Human Resources can also provide support should the need arise.

 Last modified: 01/18/2019